neuronsimulator/nrn/packaging/python/README.md

 #### Updating neuron_wheel docker image

-If you have changed Dockerfile, you can build the new image as:
+If you have changed Dockerfile, you can build the new image under `packaging/python` as:

 ```
 docker build -t neuronsimulator/neuron_wheel .